Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Multi-Agent Systems

 Moreover, lots of research in concurrent learning involve game theory to investigate MAS problems \cite{fudenberg1998theory,shoham2008multiagent}.
-Especially for Nash equilibria, it provides a joint strategy for each group member, which lets individuals not have the motivation to shift their strategy or action in the current situation in terms of a better reward.
+Especially for Nash equilibria, it provides a joint strategy for each group member, which prevents individuals from being motivated to shift their strategy or action in the current situation in terms of a better reward.
 In the {\it full-cooperative} scenario with global reward, the reward affects the benefits of each agent and only needs to consider the globally optimal Nash equilibrium.
-However, the relationships among agents are not clear for more general situations, which combine the cooperative and non-cooperative scenarios.
+However, the agents' relationships are unclear for more general situations, which combine the cooperative and non-cooperative scenarios.
 In other words, individual rewards do not directly relate to the team reward, so the {\it general-sum game} \cite{shoham2008multiagent} is the cooperative learning paradigm.